Faidh-Wealth/WS-Trade-Info/README.md

 ### NYSE
 Currently lists *2134* American assets traded in the NYSE, from `Agilent Technologies Inc.` (A) to `Zymeworks Inc` (ZYME)

+# Recently Changed / Added

+The `change_info` folder contains information about assets that went through change recently.
+For example, it contains recent and to be added IPOs.
+It also contains all the de-listed and split stocks.
+This info might not be up to date at the time of your reading, since it requires daily changes.
+Last updated October 7th 2020.